College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 Application Information

-Only candidates who are selected by AUSL as a Chicago Teacher Resident and are admissible to DePaul may start the residency program.
+Only candidates who are selected by AUSL as resident teachers of the program cohorts (Chicago Teacher Residency, Lake County Teacher Residency, etc.) are admissible to DePaul may start the AUSL Teacher Residency program.

-After applicants complete an interview with AUSL, they must submit a DePaul online application at go.depaul.edu/apply On the online application, answer “yes” to the second partnership question “Does your current employer or professional association have a partnership agreement with DePaul which qualifies you for tuition reduction benefits?”
-Select “Academy of Urban School Leadership” from the drop down options.
+After applicants complete an interview with AUSL, they must submit a DePaul online application at go.depaul.edu/apply.
+On the online application, answer “yes” to the second partnership question “Does your current employer or professional association have a partnership agreement with DePaul which qualifies you for tuition reduction benefits?”
+Select “Academy for Urban School Leadership” from the drop down options.

 In addition to the online application, applicants must submit supplemental materials: